-This article challenged the widespread view that central banks did not enjoy autonomy during the classical gold standard (1870s-1913), the paradigmatic historical regime combining capital mobility and fixed exchange rates.
+This article challenged the widespread view that central banks did not enjoy autonomy during the classical gold standard (1870s-1913), the paradigmatic historical regime combining capital mobility and fixed exchange-rates.
 Central banks were able to avoid raising interest rates as much as in the leading country of the system (England), as they could use their balance sheet to cushion the impact of the international shock.
 In core countries, the decrease in central bank international assets (gold and foreign exchange) stabilized the exchange rate while the increase in central bank loans to the domestic economy was crucial in keeping the policy interest rate stable.
 In peripheral countries, where adherence to the gold standard was less credible, the expansion of central bank loans to the domestic economy was coupled with the extensive use of restrictions on gold convertibility.
 In so doing, central banks could avoid reaching the corner of the trilemma.
 In the absence of a central bank, the US economy was more exposed to negative financial shocks from abroad.
 Our argument finds some precedent in the work of Polanyi (1944), Bloomfield (1959) and Ford (1962, 1989), but no study has ever provided a comprehensive analysis of short-term movements in central bank balance sheets and monetary policy autonomy during the first era of globalization.
 In the absence of such a quantitative investigation, there were many doubts as to why the policy interest rates were quite detached from the movement of the English bank rate.
 We were able to close the gap in the literature thanks to the chance discovery of the balance sheets of all central banks of the time in the archives of the Bank of France.

 We anticipate at least three important areas of further research based on these findings.
-First, showing that central banks made the constraint of international finance less binding in practice than in theory, our results shed new light on the historical co-evolution of central banks and fixed exchange rate regimes.
+First, showing that central banks made the constraint of international finance less binding in practice than in theory, our results shed new light on the historical co-evolution of central banks and fixed exchange-rate regimes.
 Until 1913, the United States illustrated the cost of a fixed exchange rate without a central bank.
 On the other hand, we show that for peripheral gold standard countries with a central bank the cost of the fixed exchange rate was relatively low compared to the full autonomy enjoyed in floating countries.
 This finding invites a comparison with the second half of the 20th century.
 Given the theoretical appeal of floating, the persistence of pegs is sometimes portrayed as surprising, or even in contradiction to the global spread of central banks which would cherish most the monetary autonomy associated with floating (Ilzetzki, Reinhart & Rogoff 2019).
 Our results suggest otherwise: central banks and fixed exchange rates complement rather than contradict each other.

 Second, our conclusion can in principle be applied to a monetary union with a single monetary policy (interest rate) but with decentralized central bank operations (i.e. several central bank balance sheets), as is the case in the euro area.
-We pursue this comparison in a companion paper, showing how the domestic loans of national central banks are key to keep national lending rates in line with the single euro area policy rate (Bazot et al. 2020).
+We pursue this comparison in a companion paper, showing how the domestic loans of national central banks are key to keeping national lending rates in line with the single euro area policy rate (Bazot et al. 2020).
 A corollary of this comparison is that settlements between euro area countries (the TARGET 2 system, see Eichengreen et al. 2015) are akin to central bank international assets during the gold standard, and last resort capital controls within the monetary union are equivalent to imperfect convertibility.